-Two main factors determining whether to amend a contract are the degree of an error made by covenants and the cost of making an error.
-If the covenants generally make fewer errors (q is higher), there is no strong need to amend them.
-If the non-contractible information about the state is very predictive of the future (μ or β is high), the parties can eliminate errors more efficiently if they adjust the contract, increasing the likelihood of amendments.
-As for the cost, η_w^i is a lower bound for the deadweight loss if a covenant makes a mistake.
+The two main factors that determine whether to amend a contract are the degree of an error made by covenants and the cost of making an error.
+When covenants make fewer errors (q is higher), there is no strong need to amend them.
+When the non-contractible information about the state is very predictive of the future (μ or β is high), the parties can eliminate errors more efficiently by adjusting the contract, therefore increasing the likelihood of amendments.
+As for the cost, η_w^i is a lower bound for the deadweight loss when a covenant makes a mistake.
 When η_w^i increases, amendments are preferred more often.
 Finally, when amending the contract gets more expensive (η_a increases), the contracting parties are less likely to choose this option.